Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Abstract

 \section{Abstract}

 The globally supported social distancing rules to prevent airborne transmission of COVID-19 assume small saliva droplets evaporate fast and large ones, which contain most viral copies, fall fast to the ground.
 However, during evaporation, solutes distribute non-uniformly within the droplets.
-We developed a numerical model to predict saliva droplet drying in different environments until the solutes effloresce at the droplets' surface.
+We developed a numerical model to predict saliva droplet drying in different environments.
+We represent saliva droplets as a solution of NaCl mixed with water.
 In a hot and dry ambiance, the solutes form a shell on the droplets' surface, producing light, hollow particles.
-These inflated particles can float longer and travel farther in the air than their solid counterparts.
-Considering the droplets' lifetimes, traveling distances, virus infectivities, and virus loads, droplets of a size of 60~µm to 80~µm are probably the most dangerous for airborne virus transmission.
-In hot, dry air, they can carry many highly infectious viral copies over longer distances than expected.
+These hollow particles have a larger cross-sectional area compared to their solid counterparts and can float longer and travel farther in the air.
+We introduced the "hollowness factor," which serves as a measure of the ratio of the volume of a hollow particle and the volume of a solid residue formed during droplet drying.
+Through our investigations, we determined that under specific conditions, namely an ambient humidity level of 10\% and a temperature of 40~°C, the highest hollowness factor observed was 1.610.
+This finding indicates that in the case of hollow particle formation, the droplet nucleus expands by a factor of 1.610 compared to its original size.